RakhithJK/Mailtrain-org-mailtrain-wiki/Scheduling-Send-time.md

 ![](https://cldup.com/a5A4x8KdZI.png)

 If you do not provide the optional delay hours and delay minutes values then sending starts immediatelly.
-If you have set these values then you see that the campaign is scheduledand you also have an option to cancel the sending before the scheduled time is reached.
+If you have set these values then you see that the campaign is scheduled and you also have an option to cancel the sending before the scheduled time is reached.

 ![](https://cldup.com/QEYGWw0UEb.png)